christiancadieux/kubernetes-cfs-burst/README.md

 ## Note

 It's possible to use cfs_burst_us even when the feature is not globally enabled.
-In this case, the value of cfs_burst_us cannot exceed cfs_qquota_us but the nr_bursts and nr_burst_time values in the file cpu.stats will still be updated.
+In this case, the value of cfs_burst_us cannot exceed cfs_quota_us but the nr_bursts and nr_burst_time values in the file cpu.stats will still be updated.

 ## Reference: